Search

 Diversification and Asset Allocation Matter- Here’s Why

-Ultimately, you want to create a diversified investment portfolio, so even if one asset class tanks, you’ll be saved from disaster with other better performing ones.
+Ultimately, you want to create a diversified investment portfolio, so if one asset class tanks, you’ll be saved from disaster with other better performing ones.

 For example, during the first decade of the century with deplorable stock market returns, emerging market stocks averaged over 9% per year.